ppgcourseUB/ppgcourse2024_week1/BayesianTimetreInference-SandraAlvarezCarretero/README.md

 > [!NOTE]
 >
-> * We will go through the first two steps together so that everyone starts the `PAML` analyses once all the details with regards to data formatting and the rate prior have been understood.
+> * We will go through these steps together so that everyone can follow all the steps involved in using `PAML` for timetree inference.
-> * To speed things up, not everyone will individually run the 8 `MCMCtree` analyses on their own when sampling from the posterior.
-Depending on how many people are attending this session, we will work in either 6 or 3 groups.
-If the former, each group of participants will run one analysis when sampling from the posterior while, if the latter, each group will run two.
 > * We will stop 15 minutes before the end of the practical session to discuss the results that you have obtained by that time.
-If you have not finished the analyses, please do not worry!
-I will share with you the results under the 6 different scenarios, and we can all have a general discussion about how different calibrations, partitioning schemes, and relaxed-clock models have affected the estimated divergence times in our bear phylogeny.
+If we have not finished the analyses, please do not worry!
+I will share with you the results (or you can run these analyses later), and we can all have a general discussion about how different  partitioning schemes and relaxed-clock models have affected the estimated divergence times in our bear phylogeny.

 ## Software

-We will be using a Docker container that has been generated for this course, where `PAML` (v4.10.7) has already been installed.
+We will be using a Docker container that has been generated for this course, where `PAML` v4.10.7 has already been installed.
 If you want to run `PAML` programs on your own computer, you will first need to download the software in the version that is appropriate for your operating system (see [instructions below](README.md#running-paml-on-your-pc)).

-Once you decide whether you are using the Docker container or your own computer, we will be retrieving the [resources we will be going through during this practical session from the GitHub repository `ppgcourse2024`](https://github.com/ppgcourseUB/ppgcourse2024/).
+Once you decide whether you are using the Docker container or your own computer, you can retrieve the [resources we will be going through during this practical session from the GitHub repository `ppgcourse2024`](https://github.com/ppgcourseUB/ppgcourse2024_week1).
 Please follow the guidelines below depending on what you have decided to use:

 ### Running `PAML` on a Docker container